Can a Light Bulb Cause a Fire? What Every Homeowner Needs to Know

 Different kinds of light bulbs for instance, incandescent, fluorescent, and LED emit light through different mechanisms making them cause fire in their own unique way.
 Electrical fires, which cause many house fires annually in the U.S., stress the need for vigilance and proper maintenance to reduce the risks linked to light bulbs and other electrical components in homes.

-Signs Your Light Bulb Might Be a Fire Hazard
+Signs Your Light Bulb May Cause a Fire

 • Excessive Heat: If the light fixture or the area around the bulb feels excessively hot to the touch, it could indicate a potential fire hazard.